Algebraicity of higher Green functions at a CM point: Preliminary

 We say that a lattice $L$ is \textit{$\Zb$-unimodular} if $L' = L$.
-As a convention, the trivial lattice in the trivial $F$-vector space is totally positive and $\Zb$-unimodular.
 Then the set

 is a commutative monoid with respect to $\oplus$.
-Let $\Uc_F^+ \subset \Uc_F$ denote the sub-monoid consisting of totally positive lattices, which is non-trivial by the following result. \begin{prop} For any totally real field $F$, the monoid $\Uc_F^+$ is non-trivial. \end{prop}
+Let $\Uc_F^+ \subset \Uc_F$ denote the semigroup consisting of totally positive, non-trivial lattices.
+This set is non-empty by the following result. \begin{prop} For any totally real field $F$, the semigroup $\Uc_F^+$ is non-trivial. \end{prop}